Distinguished categories and the Zilber-Pink conjecture: Connected mixed Shimura varieties

 \section{Connected mixed Shimura varieties}

-In this section together with the next two ones, we are going to see that connected mixed Shimura varieties and the subcategories consisting of the pure and the Kuga type ones fit in our framework and satisfy axioms \ref{ax:1} to \ref{ax:4}.
+In this section together with the next two ones, we are going to prove that connected mixed Shimura varieties and the subcategories consisting of the pure and the Kuga type ones fit in our framework and satisfy axioms \ref{ax:1} to \ref{ax:4}.

 Different definitions of a (connected) mixed Shimura datum appear in the literature.
 We use the following.
-The Deligne torus $\Res_{\mathbb{C}/\mathbb{R}}\mathbb{G}_{m,\mathbb{C}}$ is denoted by $\mathbb{S}$, we identify $\mathbb{S}(\mathbb{R})$ with $\mathbb{C}^{\ast}$.
+We denote the Deligne torus $\Res_{\mathbb{C}/\mathbb{R}}\mathbb{G}_{m,\mathbb{C}}$ by $\mathbb{S}$ and we identify $\mathbb{S}(\mathbb{R})$ with $\mathbb{C}^{\ast}$.
 We fix once and for all a complex square root of $-1$ that we denote by $\sqrt{-1}$.
 For the definition of a rational mixed Hodge structure, its type, and its weight filtration, we refer to Chapter 1 of \cite{PinkDiss}.
 The definition of a Cartan involution can be found on pp. 274--275 of \cite{MilneISV}.

 \begin{defn} A \emph{connected mixed Shimura datum} is a pair $(P,X^+)$, where $P$ is a connected linear algebraic group over $\mathbb{Q}$ with unipotent radical $W$ and another algebraic subgroup $U \subset W$ that is normal in $P$ and uniquely determined by $X^+$ and condition \ref{ax:MSDc} below, and $X^+ \subset \Hom(\mathbb{S}_{\mathbb{C}},P_{\mathbb{C}})$ is a connected component of an orbit under conjugation (from the left) by the subgroup $P(\mathbb{R}) U(\mathbb{C}) \subset P(\mathbb{C})$ such that for some (or equivalently for all) $x \in X^+$ we have that \begin{enumerate}[label=(MSD.\alph*)] \item the composite homomorphism $\mathbb{S}_{\mathbb{C}} \stackrel{x}{\to} P_{\mathbb{C}} \to (P/U)_{\mathbb{C}}$ is defined over $\mathbb{R}$, \item the adjoint representation induces on $\Lie P$ a rational mixed Hodge structure of type